ParallelMaths/parallel/pages/7-15-marie-curie.md

 These are all multiples of 3, so all five numbers are multiples of 3, so the answer is 5.

+In fact, the sum of any 3 consecutive numbers is a multiple of 3, as one of those numbers will already be a multiple of 3, one will be exactly 1 less than a multiple of 3, and one will be exactly one more than a multiple of 3.
+So, when added together the +1 and –1 will cancel, and give us a multiple of three.

+We can show this algebraically for the three consecutive numbers `n - 1`, `n`, and `n + 1`: `(n - 1) + n + (n + 1) = 3n`.
 :::